Champii/Nodulator/README.md

   - Joined Every modules into this git repo for a stronger compatibility
   - Shortcut the N.Resource() into a simple N()
   - Added a 'Watch' for both Instance and Class of Resource, that allow more flexibility
+  - Added a virtual field filled when the resource is.
+  - Added HasOne, HasMany, BelongsTo and BelongsToMany calls.
+Buggy at the moment and not standard

 21/07/15: v0.0.19
   - Added `SingleRoute` object, for manipulating Singleton `Resource`